microsoft/WindowsProtocolTestSuites/TestSuites/Kerberos/docs/Kerberos_ServerUserGuide.md

 * Refer to the Detailed Logging Support section

-Refer to the Privacy Statement and EULA for further information
+Refer to the Privacy Statement and LICENSE for further information

 ### <a name="_Toc427061824"/>Environment